ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Setup

 If you would like to setup this pipeline, follow the below steps.
 Feel free to make improvements/changes.
+This shouldn't cost you anything unless amend the pipeline to extract large amounts of data, or keep infrastructure up for 2+ months.

 1. Clone Repo into home directory